-The Holiday Season has begun at Disneyland Resort, running from November 12th through January 9th!
+The Holiday Season is one of our favorite times of year at Disneyland Resort!
 Decorations abound, special entertainment is throughout the park, there’s several ride layovers and plenty of food to try.
 We’ve already covered Disneyland at Christmas so today we’ll move on to it’s next door neighbor, California Adventure.
 In this post, we’ll cover all of DCA’s Christmas offerings, giving a brief summary of each!

 As I mentioned, we’ve already covered Disneyland at Christmas and will cover Disney Merriest Nights in a few weeks.
 There are some decorations and events in Downtown Disney.
 If you’re interested in a guide about those areas then please let us know in the comments below.
 This post will solely focus on Disney California Adventure and it’s offerings!